Homeostatic plasticity: Mechanisms

+There is often an overlap between the mechanisms behind homeostatic plasticity and the sub-types of homeostatic plasticity, as the sub-types play an important role in ensuring that homeostasis is achieved within neural networks.

+Sub-types

-The capacity of neurons to sustain consistent activity levels in response to variations in synaptic input is known as homeostatic synaptic plasticity.
-Homeostatic synaptic plasticity occurs when neurons modify their synaptic strength in response to variations in activity levels to preserve network stability.
-This response serves to keep neuronal circuits in the appropriate range of activity for proper functioning.
-Homeostatic synaptic plasticity can be shown in presynaptic alterations, postsynaptic receptor expression, changes in intrinsic characteristics, and synaptic scaling.
+Homeostatic plasticity serves to keep neuronal circuits in the appropriate range of activity for proper functioning.
+Homeostatic synaptic plasticity can be shown in presynaptic alterations, postsynaptic receptor expression, changes in intrinsic characteristics, synaptic scaling, structural homeostatic plasticity, and metaplasticity.